Single Visit Clinical Validation of ScreenFire, a Low-cost HPV Test (SCALE)

 Study Procedures:

-Enrollment: Given our previous experience24 it will be feasible to enroll 60 women per week to comfortably meet our recruitment goal of 12,000 women in 50 months.
+Enrollment: We originally anticipated enrolling 12,000 women from clinics in El Salvador.
+However, preliminary results showed that HPV positivity was higher than expected.
+Thus, a greater number of women have been referred to colposcopy and biopsy and diagnosed with CIN2+ than what was estimated to achieve statistical power.
+Total enrollment will be 9,100.
 MOH community health promoters will provide community outreach and schedule appointments for eligible women.
 Eligible women who consent will complete a brief intake questionnaire in a private room and be instructed on how to properly perform a self-collection of ScreenFire.
 After self-collecting the HPV ScreenFire test, women will have a provider-collected careHPV test during a standard speculum exam.
 All COVID-19 precautions will be carefully followed.
 To be enrolled, all participants will need to complete both HPV screening methods.

 Study Population: